 In order to qualify, entrants had to be above 18 years of age, have good English speaking skills, and be able to move to Sambuca on June 30th, 2022, and then stay in Sambuca for at least 3 months.

 The final stipulation being the winner would have to host a private room within the home on Airbnb for at least 9 months.
 Boom.

 That’s the hitch I was referring to earlier.
 The winner will be contractually obligated to share their home as an Airbnb host, in Italy for at least 9 months.

 That’s where winning to contest could get difficult for Americans or any non-European citizens.

-Can You Live in Italy For a Year?
+How to Live in Italy Free For a Year

 For American or non-European citizens winning Airbnb’s €1 Home contest doesn’t by default give you the right to a long-term stay visa for Italy.